Find friends in a strange city

 - Catering and event jobs (catering, service, etc.)

-Of course, it’s especially smart to find a job that will help you make new friends and further your career.
-Take a look at the job exchanges on the Internet.
+Of course, it’s particularly clever if you find a job that allows you to make new friends and further your career.
+Take a look at the online job boards or our tips for creative part-time jobs.

 Maybe a bit oldschool, but still present at many universities: The bulletin board with all kinds of notices, from book giveaways to carpooling opportunities to course offers, there are plenty of chances to make friends in your new city.
 Some bulletin boards even include personals, reminiscent of the classic personals in newspapers.